 Dad, can I borrow the car?
 Mom, can I borrow this dress?
-Hey, can I borrow $250,000?
+Hey, can I borrow $250,000 to buy my first home?
 Parents are used to being asked for things by their kids from a very early age.
 When they’re young, the requests can be a bit benign.
 Yet as they get older, the things being sought after get a bit higher priced.
 There’s a big difference between borrowing a fishing pole and borrowing the car, right?
-Yet at some stage as they grow into adulthood, start their careers and move away, you might be asked to help buy a home.
+Yet at some stage as they grow into adulthood, start their careers and move away, you might be asked to help buy a first home.
 But if you don’t have the $250,000 in cash lying around or even if you do but you’re not inclined to give it to them, there are ways you can help.

 One of the biggest obstacles first-time buyers have in buying a home is coming up with the necessary funds for a down payment and closing costs.
 You remember that all too well, don’t you?
 It takes some time to save up the necessary funds each month until you reach your goal.
 Today, home prices are much higher compared to when you might have purchased your first home.
 That means the amount needed for a down payment can be much more than what you paid.
 But instead of doling out $250,000 you can provide them with a financial gift.
 Acceptable donors for a financial gift include immediate family members, legal guardian, domestic partner or a qualified non-profit.

 A gift as it relates to getting a mortgage means you’re going to transfer whatever funds you’re going to contribute directly to the settlement agent or transfer to their bank account.
 With a gift, you’ll need to provide a letter stating the amount of the gift and that the funds are not expected to be paid back.
 Lenders are required to verify the source of all funds in a transaction and if your financial gift just simply shows up at closing without notice, things will come to a halt.
 With the letter and documentation of the source of the funds, you can avoid any problems as the loan progresses for their first home.